|

 till I find my clingy pink top—the one that’s been

-missing so long I figured I’d left it at Rose’s after one of our sleepovers. |
+missing so long I figured I’d left it at Rose’s

 I race back to my room to put it on.